Embedded Analytics: Build vs Buy Guide for SaaS (2026)

 The hidden cost: opportunity cost

-Every month your engineering team spends building analytics is a month not spent on your core product.
-For a 5-engineer team, 8 months of analytics development represents 40 engineer-months — the equivalent of your entire roadmap for a year.
+Every month spent building analytics is a month not spent on your core product.
+For a 5-engineer team, 8 months of analytics development is 40 engineer-months — the equivalent of an entire product roadmap for the year.
+Slower product iteration leads to longer sales cycles, delayed customer expansion, and lost competitive ground.

 True cost of buying: what you get and what you give up